material-motion/material-motion/specifications/life_of_a_transition.md

 Status of this document:
 ![](../_assets/under-construction-flashing-barracade-animation.gif)

-# Life of a Transition
+# Life of a Transition Director

 Let's walk through the life of a simple fade transition.